tisimst/mcerp/README.rst

 ========

-``mcerp`` is an on-the-fly calculator for `Monte Carlo methods`_ that uses `latin-hypercube sampling`_ (see soerp_ for the Python implementation of the analytical second-order error propagation original Fortran code `SOERP` by
+``mcerp`` is an on-the-fly calculator for `Monte Carlo methods`_ that uses `latin-hypercube sampling`_ (see `soerp`_ for the Python implementation of the analytical second-order error propagation original Fortran code 'SOERP' by
 N. D. Cox) to perform non-order specific `error propagation`_ (or uncertainty analysis).
 The ``mcerp`` package allows you to **easily** and **transparently** track the effects of uncertainty through mathematical calculations.
-Advanced mathematical functions, similar to those in the standard math_ module can also be evaluated directly.
+Advanced mathematical functions, similar to those in the standard `math`_ module can also be evaluated directly.

 Due to the nature of random sampling techniques, calculation results will vary from session to session (but be consistent within the session) since new